Whether you live in Tennessee or not, you probably know that our state has plenty of spiders hiding out everywhere (there’s no escaping them!).

 These nocturnal insects will build webs near window ledges so that when nighttime falls.
 They can prey on crawling insects using their deadly web silk as bait.
 They were also featured on an episode of I Love Nature which told how these fascinating creatures live.

-This spider, which is also known as the Huntsman Spider, can be found across North America and Central America.
-Some of its distinguishing characteristics are that it has a black body with large yellow stripes on the sides.
+This spider, also known as the Huntsman Spider, can be found across North America and Central America.
+One of its distinguishing characteristics is that it has a black body with large yellow stripes on the sides.

-Also, those males have pedipalps that are longer than the females’.
-The male will use these pedipalps for hunting prey or mate.
+Also, those males have pedipalps that are longer than the females.
+The male will use these pedipalps to hunt prey or mate.

 This type of spider usually lives between rocks and trees.
 While it is rarely harmful to humans, this type of spider will occasionally capture them while they sleep if they accidentally walk into its web.